 Who can volunteer to serve breakfast on Saturdays?

 Anyone 5 years and older is welcome!
-However, if you are under the age of 14, please bring a parent, guardian or troop/group leader to supervise during your shift.
+However, if you are under the age of 16, please bring a parent, guardian or troop/group leader to supervise during your shift.
+For groups of minors (5 or more), please contact us to discuss the adult to minor ratio required.

 Who can volunteer for Friday Food Prep?